- Last Updated Date:

 INDIA - Exercise a high degree of cautionThere is no nationwide advisory in effect for India.
 However, you should exercise a high degree of caution due to a continuing threat of terrorist attacks throughout the country at all times.

-Regional Advisory for Manipur and the border areas of Arunachal PradeshForeign Affairs and International Trade Canada advises against non-essential travel to Manipur and the border areas of Arunachal Pradesh (border with Burma) due to the threat of insurgency.
+Regional Advisory for Manipur and the border areas of Arunachal PradeshForeign Affairs, Trade and Development Canada advises against non-essential travel to Manipur and the border areas of Arunachal Pradesh (border with Burma) due to the threat of insurgency.

-Foreign Affairs and International Trade Canada advises against all travel to the following regions:
+Foreign Affairs, Trade and Development Canada advises against all travel to the following regions:

 a) Jammu and Kashmir, with the exception of Ladakh via Manali or by air to Leh, due to sporadic terrorist violence and street demonstrations (consult the Security tab for more information);